 Combining Compensation and Performance

 Traditional annual reviews are often associated with raises or bonuses.
 So when it comes time to have those important conversations, it can be hard to keep employees focused on their development and career growth, not dollar signs.

 HR professionals have taken pains to separate the two — though that can be challenging when you’re running payroll and annual reviews within the same system.
 That’s where the nuance and flexibility of a dedicated performance solution can help steer the conversation.

-“Implementing a next-generation performance management system is a great way to decouple performance from compensation,” said Phil Strazzulla, head of an HR consulting firm.
+“Implementing a next-generation performance management system is a great way to decouple performance from compensation,” said Phil Strazzulla, founder of HR technology assessment company SelectSoftware Reviews.
 He believes that the key to keeping performance conversations focused is to move past one-off annual reviews.
 That means opting for ongoing or even real-time feedback — two approaches that HRIS vendors struggle with but specialized solutions excel at.

-As the saying goes, you can’t eat soup with a knife.
 While HRIS vendors knock HR, payroll, and benefits administration out of the park, it takes a different breed of software to manage employee performance and engagement.
-That’s where we come in.
+That’s where a performance management solution can shine.

-Lattice is a people management platform used by 1,500+ organizations to drive performance and engagement.
-What’s more, we integrate with your favorite HRIS so your people data stays in sync.
+Lattice is a People management platform used by more than 2,500 organizations to drive performance and engagement.
+What’s more, we integrate with your favorite HRIS so your People data stays in sync.
 To see our software in action, sign up for a demo today.